Ecological facilitation: Refuge from predation

 Another mechanism of facilitation is a reduced risk of being eaten.
 Nurse plants, for example, not only reduce abiotic stress, but may also physically impede herbivory of seedlings growing under them.
 In both terrestrial and marine environments, herbivory of palatable species is reduced when they occur with unpalatable species.
-These “associational refuges” may occur when unpalatable species physically shield the palatable species, or when herbivores are “confused” by the inhibitory cues of the unpalatable species.
-Herbivory can also reduce predation of the herbivore, as in the case of the red-ridged clinging crab (Mithrax forceps) along the North Carolina, USA, coastline.
-This crab species takes refuge in the branches of the compact Ivory Bush Coral (Oculina arbuscula) and feeds on seaweed in the vicinity of the coral.
+These "associational refuges" may occur when unpalatable species physically shield the palatable species, or when herbivores are "confused" by the inhibitory cues of the unpalatable species.
+Herbivory can also reduce predation of the herbivore, as in the case of the red-ridged clinging crab (Mithrax forceps) along the North Carolina, US, coastline.
+This crab species takes refuge in the branches of the compact ivory bush coral (Oculina arbuscula) and feeds on seaweed in the vicinity of the coral.
 The reduced competition with seaweed enhances coral growth, which in turn provides more refuge for the crab.
 A similar case is that of the interaction between swollen-thorn acacia trees (Acacia spp.) and certain ants (Pseudomyrmex spp.) in Central America.
 The acacia provides nourishment and protection (inside hollow thorns) to the ant in return for defense against herbivores.
 In contrast, a different type of facilitation between ants and sap-feeding insects may increase plant predation.
 By consuming sap, plant pests such as aphids produce a sugar-rich waste product called honeydew, which is consumed by ants in exchange for protection of the sap-feeders against predation.

 Refuge from competition

 Another potential benefit of facilitation is insulation from competitive interactions.
 Like the now familiar example of nurse plants in harsh environments, nurse logs in a forest are sites of increased seed germination and seedling survival because the raised substrate of a log frees seedlings from competition with plants and mosses on the forest floor.
 The crab-coral interaction described above is also an example of refuge from competition, since the herbivory of crabs on seaweed reduces competition between coral and seaweed.
-Similarly, herbivory by sea urchins (Strongylocentrotus droebachiensis) on kelps (Laminaria spp.) can protect mussels (Modiolus modiolus) from overgrowth by kelps competing for space in the subtidal zone of the Gulf of Maine, USA.
+Similarly, herbivory by sea urchins (Strongylocentrotus droebachiensis) on kelps (Laminaria spp.) can protect mussels (Modiolus modiolus) from overgrowth by kelps competing for space in the subtidal zone of the Gulf of Maine, US.

 In most cases, facilitation and competition are inversely proportional.

 Studies suggest that facilitation events in nature are rare compared to competition events and thus, competition is a greater driver for ecological processes.